LilTwo/DRL-using-PyTorch/README.md

 In the original paper, auothrs suggest that the summation of "sigma" can be view as the stochasticity of the layer.
 This have been implemented in "randomness" method of "NoisyLinear" class, but I only account "sigma" of bias term,
 because the weight matrix term involves input from the last layer which can change dramaticaly over epoch.
-and then normalize with "mu", because the magnitude of "sigma" is only meaningful when compares to "mu".
+And before the summation each "sigma" is normalized with "mu", because the magnitude of "sigma" is only meaningful when compares to "mu".